Chart Color Schemes

 Grange demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Educational participation is high, with 35.1% of residents currently enrolled in formal education.
+Educational participation is also high, with 35.1% of residents currently enrolled in formal education.
 This includes 13.0% in primary education, 10.2% in secondary education, and 7.3% pursuing tertiary education.

 Frequently Asked Questions - Education